czim/laravel-cms-core/documentation/Menu.md

 Unless a specific order is configured, menu items will be placed in the order in which their modules are loaded.
 You can change this by changing the order of items in the `cms-modules.modules` configuration array.

-Alternatively, and for more control, the order of menu presences may be determined by adding module keys to the `cms-modules.menu.modules` configuration array.
+Alternatively, for more control, the order of menu presences may be determined by adding module keys to the `cms-modules.menu.modules` configuration array.
-This means that entries in that array may be key-value pairs (the key being the module key), or string values (module keys), or a combination of them.
+You can do so by adding module key strings to this array, in the order that they should appear in the menu.

 For example, the models module may order a Comment model before a Post model in the menu.
 Reversing this can be done by setting `cms-modules.menu.modules` as follows: